DosMike/SM-TrustFactor/README.md

 sm_trustfactor_checkgametime "1" // -> will fetch account's game playtime
 sm_trustfactor_checkprofile "1" // -> will fetch profile public, profile set up, fresh account
 sm_trustfactor_checksteamlvl "1" // -> will fetch community level, badge level
+sm_trustfactor_checkbans "1" // -> will fetch vac and economy ban status
 ```

 The PHP script will cache player data for 12 hours, so if a player for example barely does not have enough game time, they will have to wait another 12 hours before that value is checked again.
 If certain checks are not enabled, the associated trust factors will appear as failed to the plugin.
 This is done also, so you're not exhausting your 100000 request/day limit any time soon.